The Dangerous Dogs Act 1991 - what is it?

 Archie must also be insured for public liability under the terms of his exemption.
 Failure to keep up with this could lead to him being euthanised.
 It's also impossible for illegal types to get health insurance – no UK pet insurance company will insure them – leading to hefty bills if your dog becomes sick.

 [Above: Archie's favourite thing to do is enjoy a Kong while snuggling up on the sofa.
 It's a dog's life!]

 All this for dogs who are the only canines ever to have passed a state behavioural assessment.
 No other dogs who are right now enjoying an off-lead run though woodlands or playing a retrieving game in a field, have had to pass such a test, and they live life without these restrictions.

 Becky Thwaites, Blue Cross Head of Public Affairs, said: “Many dogs that are seized as illegal breeds are in fact well-behaved dogs with responsible owners, who just have the misfortune to have the wrong measurements.
 Nearly as many dogs - not banned breeds - were seized under section 3 of the Dangerous Dogs Act as under section 1 last year for being dangerously out of control, highlighting how important it is for government to change the legislative focus from what a dog looks like to dealing with irresponsible owners of any breed of dog to keep our communities safe.”

-Blue Cross wants to see an end to legislation that singles out dogs based on looks alone and the focus switched to prevention, and we’re writing to Lord Gardiner, Parliamentary Under Secretary of State at Defra, to ask him to repeal the unfair and ineffective law.
+Blue Cross wants to see an end to legislation that singles out dogs based on looks alone and the focus switched to prevention, and we’re continuing to work with the Minister for Environment and Defra, to ask them to repeal the unfair and ineffective law.

 Becky added: “We need a piece of specific dog control legislation, enabling enforcers to step in and take action before dog attacks happen, as well as sufficient resources and training to allow them to do so.”